boggydigital/clo/docs/clove.md

 Clove operates on an array of strings (args) that excludes application executable name.

+Global properties:

+- Version - version of the definitions file format (1 is the latest right now)
+- Env-Prefix - Add this prefix to all environment variables tokens.

 All entries have the same base schema and potentially extensions defined in the relevant section:

 - Token - a single word that is mapped to this flag (`verbose`).